cpearce/OggIndex/README.txt

 OggIndex - Indexes ogg theora/vorbis files for faster seeking.
+OggIndexValid - Validates a file's keyframe index.

-See IndexSpecificationVersion1.txt for index format details.
+See Skeleton-3.1-Index-Specification.txt for index format details.

 BUILDING ON LINUX

 To build on Linux you require the ogg, theora and vorbis libraries to be installed.
-Provided those libraries are installed, building should be as simple as running "build-indexer.sh".
+Provided those libraries are installed, building the indexer should be as simple as running "build-indexer.sh".
+To build the validator run "build-validtor.sh".

 BUILDING ON WINDOWS